Jump to video!

 Instructions

-While the stock is heating, place the dried chilies on a sheet pan and, without preheating, broil them on low in the oven on the top rack.
-When the chilies puff up and start to darken in colour, remove from heat and add them directly to the stock pot.
+- Meanwhile, place the dried chilies on a sheet pan and, without preheating, broil them on LOW in the oven on the top rack.
+Keep a close eye on the chilies, this should take just a minute or so once the elements are heated.
+When the chilies puff up and start to char in a few spots, remove from heat and add them directly to the stock pot.
 If you want a spicier soup, break the chilies in half before adding.
+If using fresh chilies, simply finely chop and add to the soup now.
+(See note)

-Stir in cilantro and sawtooth coriander just before serving.
+- Stir in cilantro and sawtooth coriander just before serving.
+Serve with jasmine rice.

 Yeah I second the commenter who said Pai Lin is a great cook.
 I had ZERO knowledge of cooking at all years ago, and I essentially learned from Pai Lin's youtube videos how to make some Thai meals.
 They always come out really good and people love my Thai cooking!!!